Add parameter options and dynamic responses to transactions

 curl -X GET "https://contactapp.example.io/contact/1567" -H "accept: application/json"

-While you may have recorded a few responses, you might also want a Transaction that returns realistic data when the other Transactions with recorded data are not matched.
+While you might have recorded a few responses, you might also want a transaction that returns realistic data when the other transactions with recorded data are not matched.

 /contact/.*